Pangio bhujia

 Habitat

-In common with other subterranean fishes in the area (Horaglanis krisnai, H. alikunhii, H. abdulkalami, Kryptoglanis shajii, Kryptoglanis undet, Monopterus eapeni, M. roseni, M. digressus, Aenigmachanna gollum and A. mahabali) this species probably inhabits very small openings within the laterite aquifer.
+In common with other subterranean fishes in the area (Horaglanis krishnai, H. alikunhii, H. abdulkalami, Kryptoglanis shajii, Kryptoglanis undet, Rakthamichthys indicus, R. roseni, R. digressus and Aenigmachanna gollum) this species probably inhabits very small openings within the laterite aquifer.
 These are probably of the order of 5-10cm maximum diameter though there may well me many kilometers of tunnels overall.
 Animals are only seen, and sampled, via man-made well used for water-supply purposes.

 Systematics